Ila-bura/zero-waste-life/README.md

 The source for this piece of code can be found [here](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/).

-* Improved appearance of the hero background video for iPhone4.
-I researched the topic and found a viable solution to resize the hero background to be responsive when displayed on smaller screens [here](https://discourse.webflow.com/t/background-video-responsive-size/81825).
+* To improve the appearance of the sign up form fields and have them aligned, I researched the topic on [Stack Overflow](https://stackoverflow.com/questions/4309950/how-to-align-input-forms-in-html) and found a viable solution by creating a table.

 ## Peer Review